 Although it is clear that it works very well in diverse contexts, it does need a fairly big space with walls on which the 20 sheets of skin and their metal frames can be attached.
 Such venues are usually found in museums and university galleries.
 However, this is not a necessity.
 On several occasions we have erected temporary walls especially for the installation in deconsecrated churches, and even in a conference venue for a one week period.
 See SPACE in Logistics

 It is great for participants to be able to touch the skins.
 And there are headphones at each listening station.
 So it requires the kind of invigilation that one finds in museums and galleries, including some daily switching on and off process.

 The rates for use vary depending on the organisation, venue, group and country.
 We can discuss this when you make contact.
 The aim is to use Exchange Values and not let rates hinder this.

-Shelley Sacks Tel: UK (0)1865 484961 E-mail: email@example.com
+Shelley Sacks Tel: UK +44 (0) 7812072327 E-mail: email@example.com